viant/bqtail/tail/README.md

 Tail service is a google storage triggered cloud function that:

-- matches incoming data files with specified ingestion rules
+- Matches incoming data files with specified ingestion rules
-- batches matches incoming data files
+- Batches matched incoming data files
-- matches async batching tasks triggered by the dispatch service
+- Submit BigQuery Load Job for matched async batch tasks triggered by the dispatch service
-- matches async post load actions triggered  by the dispatch service
+- Run post actions (on success or failure) for matched post BigQuery Job actions triggered by the dispatch service
-- submitting BigQuery job

 ## Configuration